-The External Examiner completes their Examination Report on the thesis (Section B1 of the PGR6 form).
-The Internal Examiner completes their Examination Report on the thesis (Section B2 of the PGR6).
+- The Internal Examiner completes their Examination Report on the thesis (Section B2 of the PGR6).
 Where a viva voce examination is held, the examiners submit their draft Examination Report on the thesis (Sections B1 and B2 of the PGR6) to the Independent Chair at least one week prior to the viva voce examination.
 Such draft reports can be modified by the examiners on the day of the examination.
 Where no viva voce examination is held, the Internal Examiner sends the Examiners' Reports and Recommendations to Registry.
-Where no viva voce examination is held, the Reports include commentary on the work presented for examination, details of any corrections to be made and their recommendation.
-For all doctoral students and some master's students, the viva voce examination takes place next.
-After the viva voce examination, examiners complete their Examination Report on the oral examination (Section B3 of the PGR6 form) and send these to the Independent Chair.
-Reports include commentary on the work presented for examination, details of any corrections to be made, and their recommendation.
-The Independent Chairperson (where a viva voce examination takes place) or the Internal Examiner (where no viva voce examination takes place) advises the candidate of the examiners' recommendation where changes or resubmission is recommended.
-Where a viva voce examination is held, the Independent Chairperson sends the Examiners' Reports and Recommendations to Registry.
-5. The corrected/resubmitted thesis is returned by the student and the examiner(s) sign-off that the required work has been done.
-The candidate submits two copies of the final hard-bound thesis, a PGR12 (and a PGR8 if applicable) to Registry on completion of the examination process.
-An electronic copy of the thesis must be uploaded to DORAS by the supervisor or internal examiner (see PGR12 form for details).
-Registry refers the Examiners' Reports and Recommendations to the next meeting of the relevant Faculty Awards Board for Research Degrees (FABRD), which submits a recommendation to Academic Council following consideration of the Report (see Guide Section 11.6).
-8. Registry notifies successful candidates of conferring details and issues transcripts.
+Where no viva voce examination is held, the Reports include commentary on the work presented for examination, details of any corrections to be made and their recommendation. - For all doctoral students and some master's students, the viva voce examination takes place next.
+After B3 of the PGR6 form) and send these to the Independent Chair.
+Reports include commentary on the work presented for examination, details of any corrections to be made, and their recommendation. - The Independent Chairperson (where a viva voce examination takes place) or the Internal Examiner (where no viva voce examination takes place) advises the candidate of the examiners' recommendation where changes or resubmission is recommended. - 4.
+Where a viva voce examination is held, the Independent Chairperson sends the Examiners' Reports and Recommendations to Registry. - work has been done. - The candidate submits two copies of the final hard-bound thesis, a PGR12 (and a PGR8 if applicable) 6 to Registry on completion of the examination process.
+An electronic copy of the thesis must be uploaded to DORAS by the supervisor or internal examiner (see PGR12 form for details). - Awards Board for Research Degrees (FABRD), which submits a recommendation to Academic Council following consideration of the Report (see Guide Section 11.6). - 8 Registry notifies successful candidates of conferring details and issues transcripts.
 Registry informs unsuccessful candidates, in writing, of the subsequent decision.